Staff & Board

 Board of Directors

 With more than 20 years of experience in marketing and communications, Kristina Davis has worked extensively with the Department of National Defence (DND) and the Canadian Armed Forces.
-Starting on the copydesk with the Ottawa Citizen, Kristina later joined DND where she supported a number of deployed operations, including: Afghanistan; Israel; the Netherlands; and the Republic of Moldova.
+Starting on the copydesk with the Ottawa Citizen, Kristina later joined DND where she supported a number of deployed operations, including Afghanistan; Israel; the Netherlands; and Moldova.
 In 2007, Kristina was seconded to the Afghanistan Task Force.
-There, she provided advice on sensitive issues – including detainees – while also serving as official spokesperson for the Task Force.
-More recently, Kristina managed the Outreach program for the Canadian Army where she led the development of a number of high profile programs including Canada Army Run and the re-branding of the Army.
-In October 2015, Kristina left the public service, joining General Dynamics Mission Systems–Canada and now serves as their Director of Marketing and Communications.
+There, she provided advice on emerging issues, navigating highly sensitive and politically charged topics, while also serving as official spokesperson for the Task Force.
+More recently, Kristina managed the Outreach program for the Canadian Army where she led the development of high-profile programs including Canada Army Run – raising millions of dollars for Support our Troops and Soldier On – and the re-branding of the Army.
+In October 2015, Kristina left the Public Service, joining General Dynamics Mission Systems–Canada as their Director of Marketing and Communications.
+Currently, Kristina is the Senior Director of Corporate Communications and Government Relations at Calian Group.
 For her work, Kristina has been recognized with a Queen Elizabeth II Diamond Jubilee Medal, Deputy Minister’s Commendation and Commander’s Commendation.
 She’s also featured as part of Calgary’s Poppy Plaza – a public space which recognizes citizens who have served to protect our freedom and security.
 Kristina is a military spouse and passionate about issues impacting veterans, first responders and their families.

 Board of Directors